 Industrial property rights, including patent rights, are triggered after an application submission to the Korean Intellectual Property Office, disclosure of information and a deliberation process.
 As such, trade secret protection rights, requiring information to be “unknown to the public”, cannot, in principle, be asserted in combination with industrial property rights for the misappropriation/infringement of the same information.

 However, for patent rights, there are many cases where additional information managed as trade secrets aside from the information disclosed in the patent specifications are necessary for the specific and actual practice of the relevant invention.
 Therefore, a plaintiff could assert trade secret rights in combination with patent rights for the misappropriation/infringement.

 Where a corporate employee divulges a trade secret or major business asset, during their employment, to the employer’s competitor or removes the same without authorisation for the purpose of exploiting it for personal interest, such act constitutes unauthorised divulgence or removal in violation of their occupational duties as a person administering another’s business.
 Thus, the crime of occupational breach of trust is consummated at the time of such unauthorised divulgence or removal (see Supreme Court Decision No 2017Do3808).

-The UCPA provides criminal penalties for trade secrets.
+A trade secret owner can pursue both civil and criminal claims.
+The UCPA provides criminal penalties for trade secret misappropriation.